 Serve grilled peaches as a side dish (they are particularly yummy alongside grilled pork) or in salads.
 Or turn them into a delicious dessert by pairing them with cool yogurt, whipped cream, or with scoops of ice cream.

-- 1 tablespoon brown sugar per peach, optional
+- Optional: 1 tablespoon brown sugar (per peach)

 - Prepare a gas or charcoal grill to medium heat: you should be able to hold your hand about an inch above the cooking grate for 3 to 4 seconds before pulling it away from the heat.
 If you have the grill going to cook something else that requires more heat, use the areas around the edges that are cooler for the peaches.
 Another tactic is to cook dinner, let the fire cool down, and then grill the peaches.